-The genetic study was completed in 2020.
+The genetic study was completed in 2022.
 An ancillary activity will be the preliminary testing of a kit designed to identify male sex markers from the skin mucus of fish.

-PROJECT F.2.a: Inv vestigate the movements, behavior, and habitat utilization of silky sharks in the EPO THEME: Life-histo ry studies for scientific support of management GOAL: F. Life-histo ory studies for species at risk TARGET: F.2.
-Life history of sharks EXECUTION: Biolo ogy and Ecosystem Program Objectives Evaluate movements, behavior, and habitat utilization of silky sharks in the equatorial and tropical EPO from in-depth analyses of existing data obtained from archival tags Background Understanding population structure and movements is essential for stock assessments, particularly for sharks The information available about movements, behavior, and habitat utilization of the stock assessments and the stock assessments. silky sharks in the EPO is limited Understanding behavior and habitat utilization is important for effective conservation measures and for ecological risk assessment analyses Relevance for Improve management advice on silky sharks based on spatially-structured stock management assessments; habitat utilization information is useful for mitigation and spatial management Duration 24 months (2020-2021) Work plan and status The archival tag data for silky sharks collected for previous IATTC projects funded through the EU will be analyzed in depth and compared for describing geographic variation in movements, behavior and habitat utilization in a manuscript to be submitted to a scientific journal.
-A manuscript describing Silky Shark movements released in two discrete areas of the EPO is in preparation and will be submitted during the 2 nd quarter of 2022.
+PROJECT F.2.a: In vestigate the movements, behavior, and habitat utilization of silky sharks in the EPO THEME: Life-histo ry studies for scientific support of management GOAL: F. Life-hist ory studies for species at risk TARGET: F.2.
+Life history of sharks EXECUTION: Biolo ogy and Ecosystem Program Objectives Evaluate movements, behavior, and habitat utilization of silky sharks in the equatorial and tropical EPO from in-depth analyses of existing data obtained from archival tags Background Understanding population structure and movements is essential for stock assessments, particularly for sharks The information available about movements, behavior, and habitat utilization of silky sharks in the EPO is limited Understanding behavior and habitat utilization is important for effective conservation measures and for ecological risk assessment analyses Relevance for Improve management advice on silky sharks based on spatially-structured stock management assessments; habitat utilization information is useful for mitigation and spatial management Duration 24 months (2020-2021) Work plan and The archival tag data for silky sharks collected for previous IATTC projects funded status through the EU will be analyzed in depth and compared for describing geographic variation in movements, behavior and habitat utilization in a manuscript to be submitted to a scientific journal.
+A manuscript describing Silky Shark movements released in two discrete areas of the EPO is nearly complete using 79 datasets from miniPAT (pop-off archival tags) and will be submitted during the 2 nd quarter of 2023.
 External INCOPESCA Costa Rica; WWF Ecuador; and INAPESCA Mexico collaborators Deliverables Manuscript for publication in a scientific journal

-PROJECT F.2.a: Investigate the movements, behavior, and habitat utilization of silky sharks in the EPO
+PROJECT F.2.a: Investigate the movements, behavior, and habitat utilization of silky sharks in the EPO Updated: February 2023

-• This project started in 2020

-PROJECT F3.a: Feasibility study to develop a sampling program for updating morphometric relationships and collecting biological samples for priority species in EPO tuna fisheries: Phase 1
+Progress summary for the reporting period This project started in 2020 PROJECT F3.a: Feasibility study to develop a sampling program for updating morphometric relationships and collecting biological samples for priority species in EPO tuna fisheries: Phase 1